-While it is advisable to provide link text that identifies the purpose of the link without needing additional context, it is recognized that this is not always possible.
-Context free links can be used in the following cases, HTML examples of which can be found in How to Meet Success Criterion 2.4.4.
+While it is recommended that you provide link text that identifies the purpose of the link without needing additional context, it is recognized that this is not always possible.
+Context-free links can be used in the following cases, HTML examples of which can be found in How to Meet Success Criterion 2.4.4.

 Alternatively, scripts can be used so that a minimal amount of text is provided within the link itself, but on activating an appropriate control positioned towards the top of the page, the link text is expanded into further detail.
 A similar approach is to use CSS to hide the full link from sighted users, but still output it in full to screen reader users.
 This falls outside the scope of this document, but more information on how this can be achieved can be found in the More Information - Link Purpose (In Context) (2.4.4) section.

 The intent of this Success Criterion is to make it possible for users to locate content in a manner that best meets their needs.
 Users may find one technique easier or more comprehensible to use than another.